frederic-perez/AmE-dictionary/data/dictionary.md

 __absconded__ _v_
 __absent-minded__ _adj_
 __absenteeism__ _n_ :three::pencil2: Habitual absence from work.
 If you’ve got no reason to skip school or work but you do it all the time anyway, you’ve go a bad case of absenteeism.
+__absorbed in thought__ _idiom_ Fully and deeply engrossed in a thought or idea, often to such a degree as to be unaware of or insensitive to the outside world.
 __abstain__ _v_ :pencil2:
 __abundant__
 __abutted__